leninepestana/bdsqueries/README.md

 > Important note - Customer class variables must be created based on the SQL below.

-> Important note - The ID is not incremental, so we just represent as @Id on the Customer class
+> Important note - The ID is not incremental, so we just represent as @Id on the Customer class.

 ```SQL
 CREATE TABLE customers (